 With Free Agency over and the NFL Draft concluded, the offseason has mostly come to a close.
 Give or take a few unresolved issues, like the Kyle Rudolph situation, we largely know who will be playing where.
-So, now is a better time than any to predict how the season will play out.
+So, now is a better time than any to predict how the season will play out, especially as all the betting powers that be have already started getting their odds articles released for the upcoming NFL season even those sites that represent sports betting canada.
 We asked our writers the same simple question; How many games will the Minnesota Vikings win this year?

 The Vikes start the season hot taking their first 3 games handily, though garbage time in Green Bay makes the score look closer than the game is.
 The team drops a close one in Chicago to a stout Bears defense moving themselves to 3-1, but rebounds next week by blowing out the New York Giants.
 Sitting at 4-1, Dalvin Cook has a strong showing by rushing over Philly’s defense for 150-yards and 2 TDs and the Vikings 5th win.
 The next week they lose a head scratcher in Detroit off of a Matthew Stafford 4th quarter comeback, because that’s what Stafford does.